-The inimitable Julie Goell passed peacefully this winter, at home with her family, at the end of a long battle with a neurodegenerative condition.
+The inimitable Julie Goell passed peacefully in December 2016, at home with her family, at the end of a long battle with a neurodegenerative condition.

 Julie was a mentor, friend, and inspiration to thousands of artists around the globe.
-For the past 26 years she taught Eccentric Performing at the Barn alongside her husband and fellow eccentric performer Avner Eisenberg.
+For 26 years, she taught Eccentric Performing at the Barn alongside her husband and fellow eccentric performer Avner Eisenberg.

 “She brought a poetic and musical dimension to her directing and teaching, and encouraged finding of the same so that the work leapt from creative problem solving to beautiful theatre.
 Our collective family of eccentrics, clowns, and fools mourns today, because we were given so much joy.
 Thanks for inviting us into your clown house.”

 -Drew (the Dramatic Fool) Richardson

 When Julie’s illness led to the end of her touring as a performer in 2010, she continued to create, forming Peaks Island Puppets, writing a memoir, and composing poetry by pointing out each individual letter on an alphabet board for friends and family, who transcribed the poems.